• HOME

 • 8 online sessions of 1 hour

-• Sessions will take place over Teams on Mondays at 6pm
+• Sessions will take place over Google Meet on Mondays at 5pm

-• Weekly sessions starting 25th January 2026 1 in person meet up in Easter holidays
+• Weekly sessions followed by 1 in person meet up

 • We will have our final session face to face, putting everything they have learnt into practice.